Supply Disruption of BD Vacutainer Blood Specimen Collection Tubes

 A letter has been sent to the NHS with the latest information on the issue.
 Best practice guidance for primary and secondary care has also been issued encouraging clinicians to think twice, check twice and order once.

 Due to the mitigations in place and the efforts of colleagues across the NHS, the supply situation has stabilised.
 However, supplies are not yet back at normal levels.

 The latest letter advises that testing activity in acute trusts, community hospitals and mental health trusts, can resume in line with the best practice guidance, local stocks permitting.

 The situation reporting established for acute trusts, community hospitals and mental health trusts will now move to a weekly collection, taking place on Tuesdays.

 The UK transfusion guidance for safe transfusions during blood sample tube shortages has been finalised and is available via the Serious Hazards of Transfusion (SHOT) website:

-This document has been developed collaboratively by National Blood Transfusion Committee Emergency Planning Working Group, SHOT and RCPath Transfusion SAC, with input from British Society for Haematology Transfusion Task Force.
+This document has been developed collaboratively by the National Blood Transfusion Committee Emergency Planning Working Group, SHOT and RCPath Transfusion SAC, with input from the British Society for Haematology Transfusion Task Force.
 This guidance document should be used in line with local arrangements for risk assessment and concessionary release.
 While the ongoing shortage is expected to be resolved soon, this guidance document is meant to be a blueprint for Trusts/Health Boards to use to manage from a transfusion point of view.
-Severity of shortages is variable across the UK and measures implemented are likely to vary, these will need to be used in conjunction with current national guidelines, be risk assessed and implemented collaboratively with frontline clinical and laboratory teams.
+The severity of shortages is variable across the UK and measures implemented are likely to vary, these will need to be used in conjunction with current national guidelines, be risk assessed and be implemented collaboratively with frontline clinical and laboratory teams.
 The provision of safe and timely blood components remains a priority.

 As we receive any further information, this page will be updated